dadrian/dadrian.io/content/mantras.md

 * Many things are only controversial if you act like they're controversial
 * The best prioritization is strong and shared conviction in a direction
 * It is always good to remove requirements that are bad
+* Figuring out how to run the thing is building the thing